 The Scottish Human Rights Commission (this link will take you away from our website) takes a human rights based approach, promoting international human rights standards to ensure that people’s human rights are put at the very centre of policy and practice.

 A human rights based approach empowers people to know and claim their rights.
 It increases the ability of organisations, public bodies and businesses to fulfil their human rights obligations.
 It also creates solid accountability so people can seek remedies when their rights are violated.
 The PANEL principles are one way of breaking down what a human rights based approach means in practice.

 Human rights can help to bridge the cultural divide between health and social care.
 Embedding human rights within the Public Bodies (Joint Working) (Scotland) Bill, and the wider agenda, provides a shared foundation, not owned by ‘health’ or ‘social care’ and focused on people, not structures or systems.

-Human rights underpin a range of ideas currently prevalent across health and social care, including: personalisation; person-centredness; recovery; coproduction; and self management.
-All of these are about the person being at the centre and having choice and control over their own lives.
+Human rights underpin a range of ideas currently prevalent across health and social care, including: personalisation, person-centredness, recovery, coproduction and self management.
+All of these involve the person being at the centre and having choice and control over their own lives.